perladvent/perldotcom/content/article/_pub_1999_06_activestate.md

 good one.

-According to ActiveState, the new development will applied in the following areas: ï¿½
+According to ActiveState, the new development will applied in the following areas: �

 -   extend Perl's support for Unicode to all system calls so that Perl can interface with file names and environment variables as Unicode data.
--   provide a functionally equivalent implementation of fork, a Unix system call which does not exist on NT systems. ï¿½
+-   provide a functionally equivalent implementation of fork, a Unix system call which does not exist on NT systems. �
 -   improve the performance of Perlscript by saving the state of a compiled script for a subsequent script.
 This will help Perl match VBscript and JavaScript performance in the ASP environment.